 Letter from Joseph Jenson

-Letter concerning a report for the school of engineering and mechanic arts at Utah Agricultural College.
+Letter concerning the school of engineering and mechanic arts at Utah Agricultural College.